 Dolma stuffing is traditionally made with ground beef, but I decided to go vegetarian for various reasons.
 It's quicker to make, lighter on the stomach, and lighter on the planet.
 Don't get me wrong, I love to eat meat, but every now and then, it's good to keep it light.

 Oh and if you are looking for more vegetables you can stuff, malfouf is a great stuffed cabbage dish that has a different flavour profile from these peppers but its equally delicious!
+And for more middle eastern rice recipes, check out my round up of all my favorites.

 How to make Vegetarian Stuffed Peppers